 It’s been a long while since we were at Cremorne for blogging purposes.
 I concentrated back then on the sensational entertainments – the balloons, the high wire acts and other death-defying feats hyped on the posters and handbills.
 But along with the big events, the most regular and consistent activity at Cremorne was dancing.
 Pepper’s Ghost, the learned dogs and monkeys, the prestidigitation, the necromancy (really?), the double-sighted boy and the Italian Salamander were all very well but for most of its young visitors the biggest lure was the dancing platform.

 Any activity at Cremorne was a bit of a high wire act.
 It is said that during the day there were the verdant gardens, the edifying displays and exhibits, theatrical performances and ballets.
 All quite respectable stuff.

-Respectable ladies and gentlemen, strolling, sitting and taking refreshement.
+Ladies and gentlemen, strolling, sitting and taking refreshment.
 And there were perfectly acceptable entertainments.

 Who could deny the allure of the demure Viennese Female Orchestra?

 But in the evening, its critics insisted, Cremorne took a dive into immorality.
 Not that dancing itself was immoral of course.
 But some of those young people were taking the pleasure of the pleasure gardens just a little too far.

 Because this wasn’t your staid middle class drawing room dancing.
 These were wild polkas and even a dance called the gallop.